-New home closings made up 15.5% of overall housing closings.
-This is down from the a year earlier when new home closings accounted for 20.2% of total closings.
-Following a year-over-year increase in August, closings of new and existing homes also increased year-over-year in September.
+New home closings accounted for 16.2% of overall housing closings.
+This is down from the 21.6% of closings a year earlier.
+After rising year-over-year in March, closings of new and existing homes sank year-over-year in April.

 Pricing and Mortgage Trends

 For newly sold homes, the average price moved from $208,480 in April 2013 to $209,539 in April 2014.
 This followed a move from $221,252 per unit in March 2013 to $219,051 in March 2014.

 There was a boost year-over-year in the average mortgage size on new homes along with new home prices.
 The average mortgage size saw a 1.3% surge year-over-year to $198,878 in April.
 In March 2014, average mortgage size declined 2.1% from a year earlier.